 5. I cut up the jeans into usable fabric pieces.
 I cut the jeans along either the inseams or the outseams to avoid wasting any fabric.

-Finally the preparation was done and I could begin working on the blanket!
+Finally, the preparation was done and I could begin working on the blanket!
 I took the template and began tracing it out on the fabric using a washable wax pencil (or any washable pencil like a chalk pencil* would do).
-I took time to make sure I was using the most out of each pair of jeans: my squares were aligned and followed the grainline of the fabric.
-I continued to mark and cut the squares until I had 99 pieces in total.
+I take the time to make sure I was using the most out of each pair of jeans: my squares were aligned and followed the grainline of the fabric.
+Then, continued to mark and cut the squares until I had 99 pieces in total.

 The next step was the fun part: l laid out the squares in a creative and visually appealing pattern.
 Or you can do random as well if you prefer.

 I marked the back side of the square at the start of each row with a number (1 to 11).
 This is important most especially when you are creating a pattern.
 I stacked each row the same way working from left to right.
 And then I began sewing the squares together along each row starting with row 1.
 After this, I finished the raw edges using a serging machine (zig zag stitching works as well if you don’t have a serger).

 Next, it was time to join the rows together starting with completed row 1 and working up towards row 11.
 Take care to align the intersecting seams on each row as your sewing.
 Serge the length of the seam allowance to eliminate raw edges.

 The picnic blanket is almost done!
 Iron out the seams so they are neatly pressed to one side (you can also do this as you finish sewing your rows).

 The next step is to finish the edges of the blanket with a ½” wide cotton binding or by simply turning edges under and topstitching.

 And the final step is to add a tie so the picnic blanket when rolled up stays in place.
 I chose to use one of the waistbands from the unwanted jeans to make the tie.
 I cut the waistband away from the rest of the jeans, cutting close the seam allowance.